-- The presence of an unintended deflection along the path of the beam is a first category of imperfections. - This case is also in general the first one that is encountered when beam is first injected... - The dipole orbit corrector is added to the cell to compensate the effect of unintended deflections. - With the orbit corrector we can generate a deflection of opposite sign and amplitude that compensates locally the imperfection. - How can an unintended deflection appear?
+- Linear imperfections are the simplest form of machine errors involving dipole and quadrupole fields - let us start with dipole fields. - The presence of an unintended deflection along the path of the beam is a first category of imperfections. - This case is also in general the first one that is encountered when beam is first injected... - The dipole orbit corrector is added to the cell to compensate the effect of unintended deflections. - With the orbit corrector we can generate a deflection of opposite sign and amplitude that compensates locally the imperfection. - How can an unintended deflection appear?